sobjornstad/esc/docs/hacking-esc/classref.rst

-since undoing and redoing restores past states rather than doing the calculations again, but history entries might not match the current values of registers anymore, and changes your function makes to registers won't be undone/redone.)
+since undoing and redoing restores past states rather than doing the calculations again, but history entries might not match the current values of registers anymore, and changes your operation makes to registers won't be undone/redone.)

 However, sometimes it may be useful to use registers as parameters or even as outputs in special-purpose custom operations.